sourcegraph/tf-k8s-configs/azure/README.md

    You will use the output from these commands to set your variables in `terraform.tfvars`, so hold on to it.

 ## Set your variables
-1. If you haven't already, fork and clone this repository to your local machine.
-2. `cd` into the `./azure` directory.
-3. Uncomment and replace variables in `terraform.tfvars` with the desired values generated in the prerequisites.
+Uncomment and replace variables in `terraform.tfvars` with the desired values generated in the prerequisites.
 Check `variables.tf` for default values.

 ## Deploy the cluster
 From inside the `./azure` directory of this project: